ScDor/Closure/README.md

 This project is part of the [Open Source Software Workshop](https://shnaton.huji.ac.il/index.php/NewSyl/67118/2/) at the Hebrew University of Jerusalem.

 ## Contributions ##
-Feel free to PR or open issues
+Feel free to PR or open issues.